-A component of the local Adult Protective Services (APS) Program, the Emergency Receiving Home (ERH) Program/Crisis Intervention Hotline is a contracted service which provides protective services seven days a week, 24-hours a day, ensuring that elderly and adults with disabilities who are victims of abuse have access to APS at all times.
+A component of the local Bureau of Adult Protective Services (APS) is the Emergency Receiving Home (ERH) Program/Crisis Intervention Hotline, a contracted service which provides protective services seven days a week, 24-hours a day, ensuring that elderly and adults with disabilities who are victims of abuse have access to emergency shelter at and crisis intervention services at all times.
 The availability of the ERH has proven essential to the community, ensuring the safety and protection of victims of serious abuse and neglect, in an emergency.
 The shelter affords victims the opportunity to escape their abusive situation, a 'safe haven', until other living arrangements can be made.
-Further, the ERH will be called the "Guma Serenidad" (Home of Serenity) effective December 1, 2015 when the new contract is in place.
+Further, the ERH has been named "Guma Serenidad" (Home of Serenity) effective December 1, 2015.